Skip to content

 • Firewalls enabled and managed.

-Where Microsoft tooling is in use, check that the same devices appear consistently across Intune, Defender, and update reporting.
+Where Microsoft tooling is in use, check that the same devices appear consistently across Intune, Defender and update reporting.
 When those views disagree, something is usually drifting.

 mkdir -p evidence/identity evidence/endpoints evidence/mail evidence/sharing